dcos-labs/dcos-maven-plugin/README.md

   }
 }
 ```

+## Limitations
+### Only available for apps
+This plugin is currently only able to deploy apps.
+PODs and Groups are currently not supported

 ## Run example
 You can find a complete example using a Spring Boot web application in the `test` folder.